-Market research, implementing additional sales channels and trend analysis are just some of the reasons Irish Food Producers are growing today
+Enhanced market research efforts, implementing additional sales channels and carrying out trend analysis are just some of the reasons Irish Food Producers are growing today.

 Prioritising Market research

 From spending time online, carrying out observational practices, to testing products on potential customers, Market Research is a very important element for food producers to learn more about their customer base and about buyer behaviour.

 The internet provides a substantial opportunity to carry out wide-ranging research activity, such as studying online retailers and their existing ranges all in one place, monitoring competitors’ activity, and assessing any potential partners for going to market (such as food incubators).

 Market research efforts go beyond ‘desk research’ also.
 Paying a visit to local retail stores can provide first-hand information into what is already getting listed, how competitor offerings are differentiated and any gaps that can be exploited.
 What products are already on the shelves?
 What are the price-points?
 What is the packaging like?
 How do all of these differ between the various competing brands that are listed?